 Why do it?

-Because the easiest way to lose money in gambling is to be disorganized.
-As a matter of fact, that’s one of the main reasons why the Las Vegas casinos are so successful: bettors go in with a plan but after one bad loss or after a few drinks – that’s why they give you free alcohol – things start to go astray.
-Sports betting is a business of margins where you have to have a very slight edge over a long period of time to be profitable.
-If you can’t stick to a system where you’re bankroll is tidily managed, then it’s going to shrink instead of grow.
+Because the easiest way to lose money in gambling is to be disorganized, that’s one of the main reasons why the Las Vegas casinos are so successful: bettors go in with a plan but after one bad loss or after a few drinks – that’s why they give you free alcohol – things start to go astray.
+Sports betting is a business of margins where you have to have a very slight edge over a long period to be profitable.
+If you can’t stick to a system where your bankroll is tightly managed, then it’s going to shrink instead of grow.

 How To Calculate It?

 You can read our other content on bankrolls and how to manage them, so what we’ll focus on here is how to calculate your return on investment here.
-To do this, it’s quite simple: you need to keep track of your track, whether you won or loss and the profit or losses.
-Let’s use an example:.
+To do this, it’s quite simple: you need to keep track of your record, whether you won or loss, and the profit or losses.

 $300 on the New York Yankees at -150 AND